ran-var/blog/source/_posts/uefi-attack.md

 Most laptops make this *almost too easy* - you just need to pop off the bottom cover, no security screws, no tamper seals, nothing.

 Once you're in, you need to locate the SPI flash chip.
-The chip itself is typically SOIC-8 package, which is just a fancy way of saying it has 8 legs and is surface-mounted.
+The chip itself is typically SOIC-8 package, which is just a way of saying it has 8 legs and is surface mounted on the board.

-Sometimes the chip is hiding under a cable or tucked behind a metal EMI shield.
+Sometimes the chip is hiding under a cable or behind a metal EMI shield.
 In those cases, you might need to carefully move cables aside or remove a few more screws to access it.
 I've also seen chips positioned on the *other side* of the motherboard, which means you need to fully remove the board to access them - annoying but not impossible.

 ### Connecting the Clip